michaelmungaimaina/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Task 3
  - A script that counts the number of dirctories in the PATH
 # Task 4
  - A script that lists environment variables
+# Task 5
+ - A script that lists all local variables and environment variables, and functions